CumulusNetworks/docs/content/cumulus-linux-50/Layer-3/Routing/Policy-based-Routing.md

     cumulus@switch:~$ cl set router pbr map map1 rule 1 match ecn 2
     ```

-2. Either apply a *next hop* or a *next hop* group to the policy map.
-The example command below applies the next hop 192.168.0.31 on the output interface swp2 and VRF `RED` to the `map1` policy map.
-The next hop must be an IP address.
-The output interface and VRF are optional, however, you *must* specify the VRF you want to use for resolution if the next hop is *not* in the default VRF.

-    ```
-    cumulus@switch:~$ NEED COMMAND
-    net add pbr-map map1 seq 1 set nexthop 192.168.0.31 swp2 nexthop-vrf RED
-    ```

-    To apply a next hop group (for ECMP) to the policy map, first create the next hop group, then apply the group to the policy map.
+2. Apply a next hop group to the policy map.
+First create the next hop group, then apply the group to the policy map.
 The example commands below create a next hop group called `group1` that contains the next hop 192.168.0.21 on output interface swp1 and VRF `RED` and the next hop 192.168.0.22, then applies the next hop group `group1` to the `map1` policy map.

     The output interface and VRF are optional.
 However, you must specify the VRF if the next hop is not in the default VRF.